Amadeo Bennetta

 A Mediator Between Land & Sea

-Currently in progress, Driftwood plays with the vernacular gabled forms of the California coast.
-An exercise in simplification, reduction, and weathered materiality, this project attempts to revert to the basics—simplicity in form and refinement in detail.
+Currently in progress, Driftwood draws from the vernacular gabled forms of the California coast.
+Rooted in simplification, restraint, and weathered materiality, the project pares architecture back to its essentials, where clarity of form is matched by refinement in detail.

 Looking Forward